 The best way is to begin volunteering in the agency or organisation where you want to do your placement - and hopefully gain employment when you qualify.
 An organisation is far more likely to say yes to your request to do your placement there if they already know you.
 Choose an organisation where you would ideally like to work in the future and volunteer there - a few hours a week is enough, though some may require more.

 ACAP has many placement partners who offer placement opportunities to our students.
 We will provide you with a range of resources to support you in your own search.
-You will be assigned to a Placement Coordinator who will support you through the process.
+You will be assigned to a Student Placement Adviser who will support you through the process.
 Some placements are assigned, but many students prefer to find their own placement organisation to ensure they gain experience that matches their needs and interests.

 Even if volunteering is not a mandatory part of your course, we highly recommend you begin networking, exploring and volunteering as soon as possible to give you the best chance of securing a great placement when the time comes.